-These two issues often occur together.
-This means you feel the need to urinate often, and the urge comes on suddenly.
+Frequent and urgent urination issues often occur together.
+You may feel the need to urinate often, and the urge comes on suddenly.

-Urinary tract infections (UTIs) are the most common cause of frequent or urgent urination.
+Urinary tract infections are the most common cause of frequent or urgent urination.
 Other causes include:

 - drinking too much liquid

-- pregnancy (especially in third trimester, when there is pressure on the bladder)
+- pregnancy, especially in the third trimester, when there is pressure on the bladder

-- interstitial cystitis (chronic infection in the bladder)
+- interstitial cystitis, a chronic infection in the bladder

 - vaginal infection